[Skynet] The hook method for malloc in skynet

 - If a file wants to invoke

-. - Due to we also compile with
+skynet_malloc.hdefines the marcos and declares forskynet_malloc, so any instances ofskynet_mallocare replaced bymalloc. - Due to we also compile with

-is enabled, this definition adds extra functionality to track memory usage.- Due to we compile
+jemallocis enabled, this definition adds extra functionality to track memory usage.- Due to we compile

-(check makefile), this definition essentially callsjemalloc
+jemallocwith prefixje_(check makefile), this definition essentially callsjemallocinterface.

 - Due to we compile

-We can further verify this by executing the following command to check malloc_hook.c
+We can further verify this by executing the following command to check malloc_hook.c:

 1